Online MBA in Information Technology

 An accredited MBA program in information technology online1 can help give you a distinct advantage as you pursue work in the burgeoning field of IT.
-If you’re wondering where to begin your search for an online MBA in information technology program, this page offers you tips and resources to assist you on your way.
+If you’re wondering where to begin your search for an online MBA in an information technology program, this page offers you tips and resources to assist you on your way.

-What is an MBA in Information Technology Management?
+What is an Online MBA in Information Technology Management?

 In the past, IT managers focused almost exclusively on computer systems and services.
 Current and aspiring leaders need to understand how their technology interrelates with a company’s overarching business vision.
 MBA degrees are designed to help computer-oriented professionals learn about this relationship while raising their employability and income potential.
 Scott Scheible of Carnegie Mellon University’s Tepper School of Business suggests that IT leaders “need to understand the business and financial implications of their organization’s technical decisions and overall strategy [and they] need the kinds of communication and interpersonal skills associated with building and leading diverse, cross-functional teams.”
 Scheible maintains that an MBA in information technology can help people obtain these skills2.

 An MBA in information technology can help open doors to a vast array of fulfilling, lucrative careers.
 This degree may equip a person for employment as a systems analyst, network architect, database administrator, security analyst, or research scientist.
 It also can lead to C-level positions, including chief information officer, chief data officer, and management consultant roles that call for advanced leadership training.